Connect with others who understand.

 • Cardiovascular disease

-More than half of people with NHL have a comorbid condition at the time of diagnosis.
-The Dutch study of 904 people with non-Hodgkin lymphoma found the following comorbidities were most prevalent in people with NHL:
+Many people with NHL have a comorbid condition at the time of diagnosis.
+A Dutch study of 904 people with non-Hodgkin lymphoma found the following comorbidities were most prevalent in people with NHL:

 • Cardiovascular disease